stanojevic/Rotating-CCG/README.md

 Rotating CCG Parser
 =========

-This is the implementation of incremental CCG parser described in "CCG parsing algorithm with online tree rotation" by Stanojević and Steedman NAACL 2019.
+This is the implementation of incremental CCG parser described in "CCG Parsing Algorithm with Incremental Tree Rotation" by Stanojević and Steedman NAACL 2019.

 If you have any problems using it shout at: